Fundamentals of Sound

 (must listen over headphones)

-* When IPD=0, the signal appears to come from the center, whether ITD=0 (top-left graph) or ITD0 (bottom-left graph).
+* When IPD=0, the signal appears to come from the center, regardless of whether ITD=0 (top-left graph) or ITD0 (bottom-left graph).

-* When IPD0, the signal appears to come from one side, whether ITD0 (top-right graph) or ITD=0 (bottom-right graph)
+* When IPD0, the signal appears to come from one side, regardless of whether ITD0 (top-right graph) or ITD=0 (bottom-right graph)

 INTERLUDE: DICHOTIC BEATS